PDrifting/CBookDraft/book.markdown

 [Return to Index](#index)

-#### Example 8: Formating Floating Point Data Types with printf
+#### Example 5: Formating double Floating Point Types with printf
 Basic program with output.

 1. showing various typedef assignments
 2. general variable use
 3. using a portion of the C Standard Library to access Functions for output
 4. changing the character and width padding for floating point data
-5. literals are _double_ by default when dealing with Floating Point Data Types
+5. literals are double by default when dealing with Floating Point Types
 6. setup of function main.

 ```C